Skip to main content

 How can you participate?

 Now to the important part: Where do you send the money?
 If you sign up to participate, you can create a competition between you and your fellow No-Shavers to get your community involved.
-Each one of you collects donations from friends, family, and even the cop that pulls you over because your epic beard distracts other drivers.
+Each one of you collects donations from friends, family, and even the cop who pulls you over because your epic beard distracts other drivers.
 The point is that you want to collect as much as possible.
 You can also bypass all of this and simply donate the money.
-Whether you have a strict dress code at work, have a partner who doesn’t like the look or feel of facial hair, or you hate the itch of growing hair, that doesn’t mean you can’t do your part to fight for the men in your life.
+Whether you have a strict dress code at work, have a partner who doesn’t like the look or feel of facial hair, or hate the itch of growing hair, that doesn’t mean you can’t do your part to fight for the men in your life.

 Close-up of a man with a handlebar mustache